Coretta Scott King, Civil Rights Activist and MLK Widow

 Today, Martin Luther King, Jr. remains the only non-president for which the US has an official national holiday.

-Mrs. King’s church, home, and a bronze statue of her likeness are at the Birthplace, Wedding Location, and Memorial in Heiberger, which has a population under 1,000 residents.
+Mrs. King’s church, home, and a bronze statue of her likeness are at the Birthplace, Wedding Location, and Memorial in the small town of Heiberger.